FahimDev/rent-a-car/README.md

-# DriveShare - Car Booking Application
+# Rent-A-Car - Car Booking Application

 A simple, professional car booking application built with Next.js for a car rental company.
 This project demonstrates the power of Cursor AI in building modern web applications.